 There are helpful features that you can customize to fit your needs including highlighting, audio, embedded dictionaries, note taking, exporting options, integration with NoodleTools and more!

 Need help?
-Your Librarian Ms. Fleck is happy to work with you one-one-one, or as a group to help you with your research.
+Your Librarian Ms. Fleck is happy to work with you one-on-one, or as a group to help you with your research.
 Have a full schedule?
-You can always fill out the Research Request Form and we will assist you with your research!
+You can always fill out the Research Request Form and she will assist you with your research!

 REMEMBER: All Databases are considered a 'Print Resource'!

 Pick the right database for what you are researching: